 Access to the Collections

-Recipients should teach at least half of the course’s sessions in the museum and make deep use of the collections.
+Recipients should make profound use of the collections.

-Recipients are expected to spend a substantial portion of the summer prior working with the Museum’s collection and conducting research on objects that will be included in the course.
-Over the summer, curators and registrars will help provide access to collections databases, storage, object files, and other relevant materials and spaces.
+Recipients are expected to spend a portion of the summer prior conducting research on objects in the Museum’s collections that will be included in the course.
+Over the summer, curators and registrars will help provide access to collections databases, storage, object files, and other relevant materials.

 Proposals should include:

 A course description (including the name of the consulting curator and the rationale for the course);

 A course syllabus (including examples of objects that will be used);

 An assessment plan taking into consideration what the instructor hopes the students will achieve from a course designed around original works of art, and how the instructor will know that these goals have been achieved by the end of the semester; and

 A written endorsement from the chair of the sponsoring department.